scottpetrovic/krita-documentation/README.md

 You can use a free translation tool like https://localise.biz/free/poeditor to edit PO files.
 Watch out.
 This program might add a 'zxx' as the language to the outputted PO file.
 That will need to be corrected if that happens.
 Translators can send you back the PO files when they are done.
 We have a command that can turn them into MO files later, so translators don't have to worry about that.

+Images can be translated if a language wants to provide their own images.
+All the images are stored in the images folder on the project root.
+The images are separated out by language.
+For the finished PO file, the translator will need to provide an image file, and a translation for the image that references the correct location in the PO file.
+Many images won't need a translation, so images can be left untranslated or just the alternate text can be translated.

 Turning the PO files to MO Files